Chirag-ahir/JAVA-All-Basic/README.md

 what is priority queue ?<br>
  PriorityQueue is also class that is defined in the collection framework that gives us a way for processing the objects on the basis of priority.

+ what is comparator interface ?<br>
+ Java Comparator is an interface for sorting Java objects.
+Java Comparator compares two Java objects in a “compare(Object 01, Object 02)” format.